 - Extensor Digitorum Longus

-For Anatomy Information See: Extensor Digitorum Brevis Muscle Anatomy: Origin, Insertion, Action, Innervation
+For detailed anatomy information: Extensor Digitorum Brevis Muscle Anatomy: Origin, Insertion, Action, Innervation

-Help with Extensor Digitorum Brevis and Top Of The Foot Pain
+Help with Extensor Digitorum Brevis Muscle Injury and Pain

 Foot Wrap For Hot / Cold Treatment and Compression

-It is important that immediately after an injury you apply cold treatment and compression to reduce pain and swelling.
-The ActiveWrap Foot and Ankle Wrap is a great choice for both cold and hot treatments.
+The ActiveWrap Foot and Ankle Wrap will provide both cold and hot treatments.
 The wrap has two gel packs that can be used for either hot or cold treatment.
 The adjustable Velcro closures can be adjusted for comfortable fit.
 The wrap without the inserts can be worn for both support and compression in the early injury phase.
-For cold treatment use with BioFreeze for more and longer lasting pain relief.